kimci86/bkcrack/readme.md

 If the keys are known from a previous attack, it is possible to use bkcrack to decipher data:

     bkcrack -c cipherfile -k 12345678 23456789 34567890 -d decipheredfile

+The data will only be deciphered and not decompressed.
+An external tool may be used to do it.

+### Number of threads

 If bkcrack was built with parallel mode enabled, the number of threads used can be set through the environment variable `OMP_NUM_THREADS`.